 The Senior International Officers for the four NU campuses—Dr. Tim Burkink at UNK, Mr. Josh Davis at UNL, Dr. Jane Meza and Mr. Bruce Grogan at UNMC and UNO) and Dr. Steven Duke in NU Central Administration are involved in planning and implementing this event.

-The goals for the Discussion on Central and South Asia included the following:
+The goals for Central Asia / South Asia Summit 2019 include the following:

 Enable faculty, staff and graduate students with expertise or interest in any country or region of Central or South Asia to meet each other and become acquainted with each other’s expertise and/or research.

 Identify possible networks or teams of people across multiple NU campuses who might collaborate on research projects, serve as specialists in courses or research, or otherwise share their expertise with others across NU.